soar-tech/strapi/docs/3.x.x/guides/database.md

 ✔ Install plugin upload.
 ✔ Link strapi dependency to the project.

-👌 Your new application cms is ready at /Users/david/Desktop/Projects/mongodb-tutorial/cms.
+👌 Your new application my-project is ready at /Users/david/Desktop/Projects/my-project.

 ⚡️ Change directory:
-$ cd cms
+$ cd my-project

 ⚡️ Start application:
 $ strapi start